I Wrote a Book! “Bright Spots & Landmines” is Coming Soon

 Over the past year at diaTribe, I have been working hard on an exciting and daunting project: writing the most actionable and useful diabetes book I can think of.

-Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me is now done, and we’re planning publication for later this Spring!
+Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me is now done, and we’re planning publication for May 9.